MarcosNicolau/glimmer/README.md

 # Glimmer

-This apps aims to be THE PLACE to hangout online, with free speech, total privacy, no-telemetry, no authentication and open-source.
-We'll start with public voice rooms and then we'll move adding more features.
+This app aims to be THE PLACE to hang out online, with free speech, total privacy, no telemetry, no authentication, and open-source.

-“The fundamental act of friendship among programmers is the sharing of programs”

 ## Project structure